 - Wave Motion Gun: The Godstorm Shell functions like one when Ted finally gets to use it, the projectile ripping through the very fabric of reality and obliterating everything in its path.

 - Weirdness Censor: At a certain point in the story, part of Ted's mind becomes so terrified it decides to drop out of having to process all the horrific events going on around him and starts playing pretend by imagining things like being at the Mad Hatter's tea party or trying to warn the Horde leadership about an invading army of Red Coat Pyramid Hoggers.

 - "Where Are They Now?"
 Epilogue: Ted makes a one-person Arena team and is matched against a team of five Paladins one win away from 2600 Arena rating.
-They laugh at him as a "Huntard" and mock him for naming his pet "Larry", and then the match starts.
+They laugh at him for being a "Huntard" and mock him for naming his pet "Larry"... and then the match starts.
 A later update stated that Scratchfever is still Ted's primary pet, oblivious to the fact that he's no longer evade-bugged after returning to the real game world, and while Annie finds out her guild disbanded in her absence, she has since managed to restore contact with a few guildmates and eventually set up her own Tailoring shop in Booty Bay.

-- The Worf Effect: Larry has far higher stats than even Ted's strongest pets, and Ted himself, but manages to do little more than occupy Pyramid Hogger's attention for a few minutes before being brutally killed.
+- The Worf Effect: Larry has far higher stats than Ted's strongest pets and even Ted himself, but manages to do little more than occupy Pyramid Hogger's attention for a few minutes before being brutally killed.

 Well, I’m alone there now…